Nick4421/Group-Expense-Tracker/README.md

 TODO
 - Large scale test reimbursement function
-- Integrate reimbursements into the gui
-    - Make a table of reimbursements, just like the expenses table
 - Get rid of class and just use variable attributes
 - Make an init file to safve data between app uses
 - Implement multiple different groups